Runnin' away with me

 - A Season One episode of Pushing Daisies sees waitress Olive Snook realize that a customer had been proclaiming his love for her just before he returns to the Pie Hole and sweeps her off her feet.
 Blink, and she's back holding his left-behind coffee cup.

 - Used frequently on the Canadian sitcom Corner Gas, most notably in the fourth season finale, which plays out as if it's the final episode of the entire show, with characters moving away, character arcs being resolved, a Bittersweet Ending and the eponymous gas station being taken over by a megacorporation as Dog River goes from being a small town to a proper city...before it's revealed that all of this is just a prolonged daydream sequence on the part of Hank.

 - Used constantly on Passions.
 Part of these scenes would usually be used in the next episode preview.

-- The "stinky" scene in Star Trek: Enterprise.
+- The "stinky" scene.
 Malcolm Reed images that he's lying in Sickbay after being rescued from a shuttle accident, and is about to snog T'Pol when he wakes up back in the shuttle.

 - In That '70s Show, episode "It's All Over Now", Jackie comes to the Hub, and when Hyde asks how she is, she says she wants to marry him.
 He replies he does too, and everybody dances in joy.
 Next scene: everybody except Jackie is sitting, and Hyde asks her once more how she is.